 Each season is great for different reasons.
 The summer and fall tend to be popular for both visitors and media because there are numerous national events.
 The spring is a great time for journalists who are looking to file an advance story on some of Gettysburg's summer and fall events, or cover Adams County's apple blossom season.
 The winter is a time to focus on some of the region's lesser-reported stories, like the holidays and President's Day or skiing at Liberty Mountain Resort.
 Destination Gettysburg encourages media interested in visiting to first look at our Calendar of Events and see if there is an event that interests them.
 Unless a journalist is interested in covering the anniversary and/or the Re-enactment in late June and early July, we discourage media from visiting during this time because of lodging availability.

 Dedication Day is the anniversary of the Gettysburg Address.
 A ceremony featuring a wreath-laying and keynote speech, along with the reciting of the Gettysburg Address, happens every year in the Soldiers' National Cemetery on Nov.
 19. Remembrance Day - Gettysburg's annual tribute to the brave soldiers who fought here - is always held the Saturday closest to Dedication Day.
 On Remembrance Day, a large parade featuring thousands of Civil War re-enactors and a luminary in the National Cemetery is held.

 Yes, we have thousands.
 Our photograph collection includes images from the battlefield, annual events, Media are encouraged to view images in our press photo gallery.
-If journalists don't find what they are looking for, email Carl Whitehill and he'll supply what you need.
+If journalists don't find what they are looking for, email Rachel Wright and she'll supply what you need.